baradi09/eazyctrl/README.md

 Python module and command line tool to monitor and control the air exchangers of Helios (KWL EasyControls) via their Modbus/TCP interface.
-It should allow for an easy integration of the air exchanger into smart home systems (e.g. via Home Assistant).
+It should allow for an easy integration of the air exchanger into smart home systems (e.g. into Home Assistant).

-**IMPORTANT NOTE**: The routines and the command line tool are not provided and have been not approved by the Helios GmbH.
+**IMPORTANT NOTE**: The routines and the command line tool are not provided and have been not checked or approved by the Helios GmbH.
 They were created based on the publicly available documents about the EasyControls Modbus/TCP interface and about the Modbus/TCP protocol.
 They were only tested with a Helios KWL EC 300 W air exchanger. **Use them on your own risk**.